Tags

 In our last review for Dave Bartholomew we started it by bringing up a time frame – 16 months – which marked the span between his previous release way back in December 1947 and his re-emergence in the spring of 1949.

-That’s when he had started to come into his own while spending that time playing live gigs where he built his reputation and was now widely acknowledged as possessing the most skilled band in New Orleans.
+In that time Bartholomew had shored up his deficiencies in almost ruthless fashion by excising much of what hadn’t worked that first time around the track, no matter how close to his heart those parts had been.
 It was also during that period when the musical styles around him had begun to fully gel and he became aware that his own early jazz leanings did not have anywhere near the potential for mass success as this new rock ‘n’ roll increasingly had.
 As a result Bartholomew, one of the most astute figures in music history as well as one of the most ambitious, didn’t need much more prodding to head firmly in that direction.

 That he would, but it would not be as an artist.